question-bank/programming-languages/01-introduction/sum-of-two-numbers.md

 ## Sum of Two Numbers

 Write a program to print on the output the sum of two hard coded integer numbers (the numbers are up to you).

-**Example**:
-Consider you want to show 2+
+For example, if you assigned 2 and 3, the output is:

 **Output**:

 ```console
 5
 ```